 - Finally, you will get the desired result.

 - We have shown the scorecard for an innings of the game.
 If you want to create the whole game summary, you have to do the same step for the 2nd innings also.

 - You can create the scorecard, but you have to input the data manually.

 - You can easily change the color of the scorecard according to your wish.

 Henceforth, follow the above-described methods.
-Thus, you will be able to show how to make a cricket scorecard in excel.
+Thus, you will be able to show how to make a cricket scorecard in Excel.
 Let us know if you have more ways to do the task.
-Follow the ExcelDemy website for more articles like this.
 Don’t forget to drop comments, suggestions, or queries if you have any in the comment section below.